InfyniteHeap/gridcore/README.md

 gridcore = "0.1.0"
 ```

-Or let Cargo helps you:
+Or let Cargo help you:

 ```bash
 cargo add gridcore